p4lang/behavioral-model/README.md

   32-bit fields) and **variable-length fields are now supported**.
 - We finally have unit tests!
-- While it is still incomplete, we provide a convenient 'event-logger' built on top of nanomsg.
-Every time a 'significant' event happens (e.g. table hit, parser transition,...) a message is broadcast on a nanomsg channel and any client can consume it.
+- While it is still incomplete, we provide a convenient 'event-logger' built on top of nanomsg-nng.
+Every time a 'significant' event happens (e.g. table hit, parser transition,...) a message is broadcast on a nanomsg-nng channel and any client can consume it.

 ### Are all features supported yet?